spragginsdesigns/amyday/README.md

   Gentle reminders pulled from a curated list of verses and thoughts.

 - **Encouragement Vault**
-  Uplifting notes Amy can open on hard days (e.g. “Open if you're overwhelmed”).
+  Uplifting notes Amy can open on hard days (e.g. "Open if you're overwhelmed").

 - **Mini Memory Moments**
   Short vignettes from shared conversations or silly memories — no photos needed.

+- **Dark Humor Generator**
+  Tap for sarcastic affirmations and meme-worthy quips tailored to Amy’s signature humor style.
+Because healing sometimes sounds like, “I’m losing it, but make it funny.”

 - **Mode Toggle**
-  Switch between themes like “Mother’s Day”, “Laugh Corner”, “Faith & Peace”.
+  Switch between themes like "Mother's Day", "Laugh Corner", "Faith & Peace".

 - **Private Garden Page (Optional)**
   Where future prayers, journal entries, or audio reflections can live.